ambanum/social-networks-bot-finder/README.md

 # social-networks-bot-finder

-A classifier for twitter bot accounts
+A simple classifier for twitter bot accounts based on Random Forest Algorithm

+Do 'pip install -r requirements.txt' to install needed packages